-There was a workhouse on Featherstone Road, Southall Green in the parish of Hayes from 1803 until its final closure in 1839.
+There was a workhouse on Featherstone Road, Southall Green in the parish of Norwood from 1803 until its final closure in 1839.
 There were 12 inmates in 1803.

 Uxbridge Poor Law Union formally came into existence on 20th June 1836.
 Its operation was overseen by an elected Board of Guardians, 20 in number, representing its 10 constituent parishes as listed below (figures in brackets indicate number of Guardians where this was more than one):

 Cowley, West Drayton, Harefield (2), Hayes (2), Hillingdon (3), Ickenham, Northolt, Norwood (2), Ruislip (2), Uxbridge (5).

 The population falling in the Union in 1831 had been 12,663 with parishes ranging in size from Ickenham (297) to Uxbridge itself (3,842).
 The average poor-rate expenditure for 1833-5 had been £8,671 or 13s.8d. per head of the population.

 The new union bought existing Hillingdon parish workhouse site for £300, together with a further four acres of land costing £600.
 The new workhouse building was designed by William Thorold and was built by Mr Henry Morton of Uxbridge at a cost of £4,460.
 Part of the old parish workhouse was converted into an infirmary block for the new establishment.
 A workhouse chapel was added in 1875 and other buildings including a female infirmary in 1907.
 The location and layout of the workhouse are shown on the 1895 map below.